 Another consideration for choosing the right drug rehab for your addiction is whether or not they treat co-occurring disorders (formerly known as dual-diagnosis).
-A co-occurring disorder is when a patient struggles with both a drug or alcohol addiction in conjunction with a psychological disorder, such as:
+A co-occurring disorder is when a client struggles with both a drug or alcohol addiction in conjunction with a psychological disorder, such as:

 - Bipolar Disorder

 Beyond their obvious negative impact on a person’s quality of life, mental illnesses like these are tied to poor outcomes for addiction recovery.
 Care for such conditions is offered at some drug rehab treatment centers, but not all.